okashi18/charts/README.md

-# charts
+# IBM Cloud Private Center of Competency Charts

-Helm chart repository for ICP
+Helm chart repository for ICP developed or managed by the IBM Cloud Private Center of Competency